spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/spaces-and-coordinates.rst

 - ITK (`ANTs <https://sourceforge.net/p/advants/discussion/840261/thread/2a1e9307/#fb5a>`_,
   `Slicer <https://www.slicer.org/wiki/Coordinate_systems>`_) reference coordinate system is different (LPS-).

-- `Matlab FieldTrip toolbox “How are the different head and MRI coordinate systems defined?”
+- `Matlab FieldTrip toolbox "How are the different head and MRI coordinate systems defined?"
   <http://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined>`_